rishitc/100-days-of-code/log.md

 The LeetCode challenges were quite enjoyable.
 For the [Flatten a Multilevel Doubly Linked List](https://leetcode.com/explore/challenge/card/july-leetcoding-challenge/545/week-2-july-8th-july-14th/3386/) question, I attempted it using a recursive and iterative solution.
 By doing this exercise, I learnt a lot about the flow of the program using both techniques.

+Also, I'm quite ecstatic that I was able to finish the **"Matplotlib Crash Course"** *YouTube video*.
+It was quite engaging and following along with the instructor while trying out my variations during the process made the learning process engaging and fun.
+I am eager to try out my new skills on some dataset from *Kaggle*.
+I have narrowed down on a dataset which I want to try my hands on, but before I can jump into working on that plan, I feel I need to learn about **Pandas** which is another powerful Python library for *Data Science*.
+Hopefully, I can begin work on that from tomorrow.

 **Link(s) to work:**

 1. [Matplotlib Visualisations and Experiments with different inputs](https://github.com/rishitc/Matplotlib-Mini-Projects)